section-engineering-education/engineering-education/content/articles/end-to-end-speech-recognition-guide-in-python/index.md

 - [pocket sphinx](https://pypi.org/project/pocketsphinx/)
 - [Assembyai](https://pypi.org/project/assemblyai/)

-- The speech recognition package works the best when dealing with or developing a speech recognition application.
+The speech recognition package works the best when dealing with or developing a speech recognition application.

-- Packages like `Apiais` offer additional functionalities for NLP (Natural Language Processing) that are used for identifying the intent of speakers.
+Packages like `Apiais` offer additional functionalities for NLP (Natural Language Processing) that are used for identifying the intent of speakers.

-- `CMU sphinx` designed with low resource platforms does focus on some fieldwork application creation.
+`CMU sphinx` designed with low resource platforms does focus on some fieldwork application creation.

-- Google Cloud speech offers speech to text messaging.
+Google Cloud speech offers speech to text messaging.

-- In addition, speech recognition offers simple audio processing and easy microphone accessibility.
+In addition, speech recognition offers simple audio processing and easy microphone accessibility.

-For this matter, we will use the SpeechRecognition package for the following reasons:
+We will use the SpeechRecognition package for the following reasons:
 - Saves audio data into an audio file.
 - Simple understandable results.
 - Speech can be recognized easily by a microphone.